How to Plant a Tree in Your Yard

 There’s an old saying, “The best time to plant a tree is twenty years ago.”
-While it makes a humorous point about how long it takes trees to grow, it’s not very practical advice.
-The other half of the saying is more inspiring: “The second best time to plant a tree is now.”
+While it makes a point about how long it takes trees to grow, it’s not very practical advice.
+The other half of the saying is more inspiring: “The second-best time to plant a tree is now.”
 But getting inspired is only the first step.
 Without some practical tree care knowledge, even well-loved trees can fall victim to incorrect care or accidental neglect.

 Common causes of death in newly planted trees

-- Planting too deep—even by a matter of a few inches
+- Planting too deep—even by a matter of a few inches.

-- A planting hole that is too narrow for roots to easily spread
+- A planting hole that is too narrow for roots to spread easily.

-- Unhealthy tree stock
+- Unhealthy tree stock.

-- Watering too little or too much—allow soil to dry between waterings
+- Watering too little or too much—allow soil to dry between waterings.

-- Environmental factors such as extreme weather, or poor soil
+- Environmental factors such as extreme weather or poor soil.

 How to plant a tree that will thrive in your yard